Speed Index Explained - Another Way to Measure Web Performance

 Placeholders don't speed up image load times, but they help users remain patient by indicating that an image is on the way.
 They are a must if you have a webpage with tons of images.
 A placeholder can be an empty space or a block of solid color matching the dimensions of the image.
 Picture icons are another type of placeholder as are low-res versions of the image.

-Speaking of which, progressive images allows images to render in increments starting with low-res approximations and then “progressing” to a complete picture.
+Speaking of which, progressive images allows images to render in increments starting with low resolution approximations and then progressing to a complete picture.
 Setting up this process is slightly different depending on the image format.
 Check out this complete guide on progressive JPGs to learn more about the benefits of loading images progressively.

 Think of optimizing content efficiency like packing a suitcase.
 If you try to shove things in haphazardly, you might not be able to fit everything you want, but taking time to organize your belongings can help you make space for more essentials.
 Here are some tips for improving content efficiency.